MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developing-sms-apps.md

 You can write JavaScript, C#, or C++ apps that use the [**Windows.Devices.Sms**](/uwp/api/Windows.Devices.Sms) API to send, read, and delete messages.

-**Note**
+> [!NOTE]
-The Windows 7 Mobile Broadband SMS API provided only a low-level modem interface for SMS.
+> The Windows 7 Mobile Broadband SMS API provided only a low-level modem interface for SMS.
 Windows 8, Windows 8.1, and Windows 10 provide an alternate text-mode interface that is suitable for general app development.

 - [SMS device storage limits](sms-device-storage-limits.md)